-There Are Many Factors In Cost Of The Injection Mold
+There Are Many Factors In Cost Of The Injection Moulding

 What is the cost of injection molds?
 Unfortunately, there are many factors that complicate this problem.
 From the expected product life to the type of plastic used, any factor will have a significant impact on the final quantity.
 Almost the same reference to the injection mold can be obtained, each injection mold has a slight change, and they will all have very different costs.